1.

 of

 Sudden Doom procs.
-It also has an interesting interaction with the
+It also has an interesting interaction when the target it's on dies,

 The talent tree also presents a lot more talents that interact with Diseases.